JuliaPy/SymPy.jl/docs/src/Tutorial/index.md

 # The SymPy tutorial (1.3) in `Julia`

 Here the  tutorial for  SymPy 1.3 is re-expressed using Julia commands and `SymPy.jl`.
+It shows the similarities and differences in use under Python and `Julia`.

 ----